-As of June 30, 2009, we had only partially met the remaining capital expenditure milestones, and, as a result, we recognized revenue of \$35,035 in May of 2009.
+As of September 30, 2009, we had only partially met the remaining capital expenditure milestones, and, as a result, we recognized revenue of \$35,035 in May of 2009.
 On July 14, 2009, we were asked to repay \$107,965 under the Grant Agreement based on a computation of the pro rata amount of capital expenditures falling below required levels.
-We have classified this amount and the remaining unearned revenue of \$88,750 as a current liability on our balance sheet as of June 30, 2009.
+We have classified this amount and the remaining unearned revenue of \$88,750 as a current liability subject to compromise on our balance sheet as of September 30, 2009.